YonghaoZhao722/distilbert-base-uncased-finetuning/README.md

 -
 ## Pretrained Model

-Please download the pre-trained model `pytorch_model.bin` from the following link and place it inside the `pretrained/` folder: [Download Model](https://huggingface.co/distilbert-base-uncased/resolve/main/pytorch_model.bin?download=true)
+Please download the pre-trained model `pytorch_model.bin` from the following link and move it to the `pretrained/` folder: [Download Model](https://huggingface.co/distilbert-base-uncased/resolve/main/pytorch_model.bin?download=true)

 ## Usage